 - Heat olive oil in a large saucepan over medium heat.

-- Sautee garlic, carrot and onion until softened – around 5 minutes.
+- Sauté garlic, carrot and onion until softened – around 5 minutes.

-- Add tomato paste, bay leaf, thyme, salt and pepper.
+- Cook off tomato paste: Add tomato paste, bay leaf and thyme.
 Cook 2 minutes.

-- Add lentils, stock, salt and pepper.
+- Add lentils, simmer 15 minutes: Add lentils, stock, salt and pepper.
 Stir, bring to simmer, then lower heat and simmer without a lid for 15 minutes until the lentils are soft (don't let them overcook so they become mushy!).

-- Stir through parsley.
+- Season: Stir through parsley.
 Taste and add more salt or pepper if needed.
 Serve!

 Recipe originally published in May 2014.
 Long overdue for an update with sparkling new photos and a brand new recipe video!